nf-core/raredisease/docs/output.md

 </details>

-##### VCFanno
+##### vcfanno

-[VCFanno](https://github.com/brentp/vcfanno) allows you to quickly annotate your VCF with any number of INFO fields from any number of VCFs.
+[vcfanno](https://github.com/brentp/vcfanno) allows you to quickly annotate your VCF with any number of INFO fields from any number of VCFs.
 It uses a simple conf file to allow the user to specify the source annotation files and fields and how they will be added to the info of the query VCF.
 Values are pulled by name from the INFO field with special-cases of ID and FILTER to pull from those VCF columns.
 The output files are not published in the output folder by default, and is passed to vep for further annotation.

 ##### VEP